PseudoDevs/IamGhost/abcmd8.md

-Last updated: 2024-04-07 07:16:01
+Last updated: 2024-04-07 07:16:34
-Random Quote: You think you've lost everything?
-You have no idea! - Kim Wexler
+Random Quote: Sometimes, even when you know something's a mistake, you gotta make it anyway. - Ted Mosby